A Brief Accounting History to Date

 Conclusion to a Brief History of Accounting

-Accounting’s history has a long and rich history, beginning with the ancient Sumerians of Mesopotamia and evolving through the centuries to become an essential part of modern business life.
+Accounting has a long and rich history, beginning with the ancient Sumerians of Mesopotamia and evolving over the centuries into an essential part of modern business life.
 From double-entry bookkeeping in Italy during the Renaissance period to new technologies such as AI and machine learning, accounting techniques have come a long way and are constantly adapting to the times.

 You can find further reading on Wikipedia.